Gandaove/AES_cipherBook/README.md

 - **Key**: The key you set on cipherBook
 - **Question**: Tip message
 - Attention: You must input your file-path correctly whatever you want to do in 1st menu.
 I suggest you input the FULL-path of your file(E:/Cache/xxx.key) .
-You should know when you just input your file name, the program just find you file in current path.
+You should know when you just input your file name, the program will only find your file in current path.
 - When you use this program for first-time, you should create a cipherBook.
 Please input **1** when you get into this program.
 And you could modify your book according to menu prompts.
-- Attention: you must set your **Key, Question** to make sure you could use your cipherBook properly.(If you're not set, Key will be initialized as *'None'*) Make sure choose **y** when you quit program when you want to save your change.
+- Attention: you must set your **Key, Question** to make sure you could use your cipherBook properly.(If you're not set, Key will be initialized as *'None'*) Make sure choose **y** when you quit program and you want to save your change.
 - Now you have a cipherBook.
 If you want to check or modify, you should input your **Key** correctly.

 ## Main Logic

-I plan to build a password manual  **cipherBook** which could save your passwords as local file safely.
+I plan to build a password manual  **cipherBook** which could storage your passwords as local file safely.
 File could store as plaintext, others cannot break it easily at same time.
 Only you know the important **Key**.

 After learning through website and my "careful selection", I adopted **AES-256** with CBC, padding by **PKCS7**.

 This require several parameters: *Key, IV, content*

 * **Key**: Due to the block encryption feature of CBC, it need length of 32 bytes string as key.
-Here, I encrypt each letter of your **Key** with **sha512** and connect, then use the concatenated string to convert to bytes format with **sha256**.
+Here, I encrypt each letter of your input **Key** with **sha512** and connect, then use the concatenated string to convert to bytes format with **sha256**.
 In this way, could meet the requirement of **AES-256** with 32 bytes.

 * **IV**: Similarly, IV need 16 bytes as padding.
 In order not to duplicate with **Key**, I made a small change: Take first half of **Key** with **sha512**, turn to bytes format with **md5** after connection.
 16 bytes exactly.

 * **Content**: Of course, that's the content you want to storage.
-Using dictionary storage.
+Using dictionary structure.

 	As new version, format could be open more openness, allowed to nesting.
 But you still need to follow the basic rule of dictionary.